rinq/websocket/README.md

 > `connectionManager.on(` [**`'error'`**](#connectionManager.event.error) `, function (error) {})`

-This event is emitted when connection issues arise.
+This event is emitted when communication issues arise.

 The `handler` for this event accepts a single `error` argument.
 Upon handling this event, no further communication should be attempted until a new connection